celestiaorg/docs/versioned_docs/version-mamaki/developers/node-tutorial.md

 <!-- markdownlint-enable MD013 -->

 Once you start the Light Node, a wallet key will be generated for you.
-You will need to fund that address with Arabica Devnet tokens to pay for PayForData transactions.
+You will need to fund that address with Mamaki Testnet tokens to pay for PayForData transactions.

 You can find the address by running the following command in